philipwalton/blog/_articles/side-effects-in-css.md

 There are also cases where, for convenience, developers choose to ignore BEM conventions.
 A common example of this is in the content area of a site.
 A developer may choose to favor tag selectors over having to put a class on every single `<p>` or `<a>` tag.

 By now I hope it's obvious that making exceptions or ignoring BEM conventions will incur risk.
-And after reading this article it should be apparent exactly what these risks are.
+And after reading this article it should be apparent exactly what those risks are.
 You can decide for yourself the level of risk you are willing to take, given your situation.

 If your exceptions are limited to just one area of your site (say, the content area), and if you don't have to support older browsers, you could adopt a strategy like this: